Philip Reilly, M.D., J.D.

 Phil Reilly joined Third Rock Ventures in 2008 to discover, launch and build companies pursuing breakthrough treatments for rare genetic diseases.
 He is a highly respected clinical geneticist with an extensive track record of launching and building companies in the rare disease space.
 He has played integral roles in several of our portfolio companies:

-- Interim chief medical officer at Goldfinch Bio
+- Interim chief medical officer of Goldfinch Bio

-- Co-founder and former interim CMO of Voyager Therapeutics
+- Co-founder and former interim chief medical officer of Voyager Therapeutics

-- Scientific advisory board member and former interim CMO of bluebird bio
+- Scientific advisory board member and former interim chief medical officer of bluebird bio

 - Co-founder and former board member of Edimer